-M.T.H. products are warrantied for one year from the date of purchase against defects in material or workmanship, excluding wear items such as light bulbs, pick-up rollers, batteries, smoke unit wicks, and traction tires.
-We will replace or credit (at our option) any defective item with a manufactured suggested retail price of \$279.95 or less (excluding all motive power and electronic items), if the item is returned to an M.T.H.
+M.T.H. products manufactured within five years from the date of purchase are warrantied for one year against defects in material or workmanship, excluding wear items such as light bulbs, pick-up rollers, batteries, smoke unit wicks, and traction tires.
+We will repair, replace, or credit (at our option) the defective part without charge for the parts or labor if the following conditions are met: (1) the item is returned to an M.T.H.
 Authorized Service Center (ASC) or M.T.H.
-National Authorized Service Center (NASC) within one year of the original date of purchase.
-For any item with an MSRP greater than \$279.95 (including all motive power and electronics), We will repair, replace or credit (at our option) the defective item without charge for the parts or labor, if the item is returned to an M.T.H.
-Authorized Service Center (ASC) or M.T.H.
-National Authorized Service Center (NASC) within one year of the original date of purchase.
+National Authorized Service Center (NASC) or M.T.H.
+Electric Trains Service Department, (2) was manufactured within the previous five years and (3) was purchased within one year of the original date of purchase from an M.T.H.
+Authorized Retailer.
+Products manufactured after the five year cutoff from the date of purchase are not covered under any warranty by M.T.H.
+Electric Trains.
+The manufacture date of an item can be verified on the item's detail page "shipping date field" on the M.T.H. website (www.mthtrains.com).
 This warranty does not cover damages caused by improper care, handling, or use.
-Transportation costs incurred by the customer to ship the product for warranty service are not covered under this warranty.
+Transportation costs incurred by the customer are not covered under this warranty.

-Items sent for repair must be accompanied by a return authorization number, a description of the problem, and a copy of the original sales receipt from an Authorized M.T.H.
-Retailer stating the date of purchase.
+Items sent for repair must be accompanied by a return authorization number, a description of the problem, and a copy of the original sales receipt from an M.T.H.
+Authorized Retailer, which gives the date of purchase.
 If you are sending this product to an Authorized Service Center, contact that Center for their return authorization.

 This warranty gives you specific legal rights, and you may have other rights that vary from state to state.
-Specific questions regarding the warranty may be forwarded to M.T.H. directly.
+Specific questions regarding the warranty may be forwarded to M.T.H.
+Directly.